invertase/react-native-firebase/docs/messaging/quick-start.md

 # Messaging Quick Start

-> This module has not yet been migrated as part of the on-going v6 work.

 ## Installation

+This module depends on the `@react-native-firebase/app` module.
+To get started and install `app`, visit the projects [quick start](/quick-start) guide.

 Install this module with Yarn: